mattcurrie/gb-save-states/README.md

 Submit an [issue](https://github.com/mattcurrie/gb-save-states/issues) and hopefully someone will create a patch for you.

 If you have a bit of Game Boy assembly knowledge then you can create a patch yourself.
 Documentation coming soon.

+# Limitations

+- Game Boy Color games are not currently supported.

+- Games that use more than 8KB of battery backed RAM are not currently supported.